keviner2004/shoot-em-up/README.md

 # shoot-em-up
 Shoot-em-up is a Corona SDK STG (Shoot 'Em Up Game) template.
 It's design for the Game Developing Training Courses.
-The idea of the template is to create a "easy" interface for beginner game developers to finish a amazing STG together.
+The idea of the template is to create a "easy" interface for beginner game developers to finish an amazing STG together.

 The template provides: